jmandel/ehi-living-manual/src/chapters/02-05-medications-allergies-and-immunizations.md

 ---
-# Chapter 2.5: Medications, Allergies, and Immunizations
+# Medications, Allergies, and Immunizations

 *Purpose: To master Epic's approach to three safety-critical datasets—medications, allergies, and immunizations—that together prevent adverse events and ensure patient safety.*